backdrop-contrib/slick/README.txt

 - Photobox, idem ditto.
 - Media, to have fairly variant slides: image, video, audio.
 - Field collection, to have more complex layout with Media.
-- Color field, to colorize slide background invidually.
+- Color field, to colorize slide background individually.
 - Block reference to have more complex slide content for Fullscreen/width skins.
 - Entity translation, to have translated file and translate links with Media.
+- Field formatter settings, to modify field formatter settings and summaries.